 - Increases the number of specialized sign language interpreters working in patient health care settings.

-The program requires the completion of 33 credits with 11 required courses (3 credits each).
+The program requires the completion of 33 credits with 10 required courses and one elective course (3 credits each).
 The program can be completed in one academic year (with two summers) for full-time students, or completed in two academic years (with two summers) for part-time students.

 Please note: The program begins with a one-week on-campus residency Professional Seminar.
 The remainder of the curriculum employs an online pedagogical approach, including accelerated courses as its primary delivery system.